-An attacker hosts an event within an application framework and then monitors the data exchanged during the course of the event for the purpose of harvesting any important data leaked during the transactions.
+An adversary hosts an event within an application framework and then monitors the data exchanged during the course of the event for the purpose of harvesting any important data leaked during the transactions.
 One example could be harvesting lists of usernames or userIDs for the purpose of sending spam messages to those users.
-One example of this type of attack involves the attacker creating an event within the sub-application.
-Assume the attacker hosts a "virtual sale" of rare items.
+One example of this type of attack involves the adversary creating an event within the sub-application.
+Assume the adversary hosts a "virtual sale" of rare items.
 As other users enter the event, the attacker records via MITM proxy the user_ids and usernames of everyone who attends.
-The attacker would then be able to spam those users within the application using an automated script.
+The adversary would then be able to spam those users within the application using an automated script.

 More information is available — Please select a different filter.

 Page Last Updated or Reviewed:

 Use of the Common Attack Pattern Enumeration and Classification dictionary and classification taxonomy, and the associated references from this website, are subject to the